 A: I really look forward to inspiring talks about the circular economy of packaging solutions.
 I truly believe this will be the major topic keeping us busy and providing our industry with new opportunities in the coming years.

-Register Now to join us this April 23-24, in Bethesda, Maryland, and hear more from Michaela about the ways that Eastman is responding to regulatory requirements with innovative approaches that not only consider the quality and performance of packaging materials as they leave the factory, but also anticipate the additional processes that products will undergo until they are placed in the final food packaging.
+Register Now to join us online this July for our Global Food Contact 2020 - Webinar Series, and hear more from Michaela about how Eastman is responding to regulatory requirements with innovative approaches that not only consider the quality and performance of packaging materials as they leave the factory, but also anticipate the additional processes that products will undergo until they are placed in the final food packaging.